bogue89/LionPlayer/README.md

 * playpause - will play if paused, or pause if playing
 * fullscreen - when fired with user interaction goes fullscreen on webkit, moz, opera and ms.

-The LionPlayer object is compatible with mootools or jquery and pretty much every web browser.
-In adition with the functions you cand easily add events with *LionPlayer.addEventListener('event')* or *LionPlayer.addevent('event)* like in mootools.
+The LionPlayer object is pure javascript and is compatible with compatible with mootools or jquery and pretty much every web browser.
+In adition with the functions you cand easily add events with *LionPlayer.addEventListener('event', function)* or *LionPlayer.addevent('event', function)* if you are smart enough to use mootools.

 Aplication
 ----------

-Import the lionplayer.js

-Import the lionplayer.css
+Import the lionplayer.js and lionplayer.css

 Initialize you object sending the DOMElement with the "lionplayer" class.